Making a loan to Hermes

 The Moray Steiner School borrowed

-Money lent to Hermes forms part of our revolving loan fund, and is thereby used again and again by projects until you require repayment.
-There are in fact two loan funds: one specifically for use by Steiner schools and kindergartens, the other for all charitable anthroposophical projects.
+Money lent to The Trust forms part of our revolving loan fund, and is thereby used again and again by projects until you require repayment.

 Hermes pays interest of 3% per annum on loans made into the Trust.
 We ask that such loans be in multiples of £1,000, and that they be placed for a minimum of 3 years as it is difficult to make good use of the money over a shorter period than this.